eliopato/pylluminator/README.rst

    :target: ./LICENSE
    :alt: MIT License

-Illuminator is a Python package designed to provide an efficient workflow for processing and analyzing DNA methylation data, mirroring the functionalities of the popular R package `SeSAMe <https://bioconductor.org/packages/release/bioc/html/sesame.html>`_.
+Pylluminator is a Python package designed to provide an efficient workflow for processing and analyzing DNA methylation data, mirroring the functionalities of the popular R package `SeSAMe <https://bioconductor.org/packages/release/bioc/html/sesame.html>`_.

 It supports the following Illumina's Infinium array versions :